 Activity 1: Descend into Skocjan Cave

 The Karst region is named for the geological terrain made of grey limestone pitted by the percolation of water over the ages.
 As cracks form, the water works deeper into the ground, often leaving massive caverns in its wake.
 Two cave parks in the region are open to the public; Postojna is perhaps the most popular with tourists, but Skocjan comes with the opportunity to experience something found in few caves anywhere in the world.

-Travel Notes: Photography is not allowed inside the cave except at the exit and the river portion of the tour is far too wet for most cameras anyway.
+Travel Notes: Photography is not allowed inside the cave except at the exit.
+The river portion of the tour is far too wet for most cameras anyway.
 The ideal plan is to take a camera along for photos at the end and on the trails beyond the exit, but pack it inside a backpack that will protect it from the moisture while keeping your hands free for using the handrails as you traverse the trail.
 The temperature is a chilly fifty degrees, so bring a jacket.
 There are multiple areas with stairs (all with handrails), and of course, the bridge, so keep in mind that this could be at the edge of your comfort zone.
 Website: http://www.park-skocjanske-jame.si/en/read/the-skocjan-caves/explore-the-caves

 Activity 2: Prance Through Lipica Horse Park